DMTN-234

 • A service requests a token for itself, unrelated to any user request.
 That token is created and provided to the service.
 The service then uses that token to make API calls to other services within the same Science Platform deployment.

-• A service uses a service token with admin:token scope to create a new user token for an arbitrary user.
+• A service uses a service token with admin:token scope to create a new service token for an arbitrary user.
 The service can then use that token to authenticate as a user to other services.
 This flow might be used by a load-testing or monitoring application.

 • An IDAC wants to authenticate a user and determine their data access rights.
-(See DMTN-253.)
+See DMTN-253.

 Browser authentication#